 Ironman 70.3 Dún Laoghaire is coming!
 Here’s everything you’ll need to know.

 Save the date – 19 August 2018.
 Ironman Dún Laoghaire 70.3 will be hitting our shores in place of Ironman 70.3 Dublin, new name, same city!
 Without a doubt, the Irish will open up their arms again to welcome athletes from across the world to show them a day out they’ll never forget.
-Here’s all the essential information you’ll need for Dublin’s half-Ironman event.
+Here’s all the essential information you’ll need for Ireland’s only half-Ironman event.

 Ironman 70.3 Dún Laoghaire: Dates